A Brief History of the Cancer Research UK Manchester Institute

 Professor Nic Jones became the Director in March 1999 and in January 2006 he also became Director of the Manchester Cancer Research Centre (MCRC).
 During Nic’s time as Director of the Paterson Institute he brought about a number of significant changes that revitalised the Institute, improving and expanding the quality of the research portfolio and facilitating translational and clinical research.
 On 1 January 2006, the Paterson Institute transferred to The University of Manchester, which helped to drive forward and shape the Manchester Cancer Research Centre.
 More recently, the Institute has established a Drug Discovery Centre, one of two Centres funded by Cancer Research UK.

-On 1 February 2011, Nic stepped down from his position as Director of the Paterson Institute in order to become Chief Scientist of Cancer Research UK, which he is undertaking on a part-time basis alongside his role as Director of the MCRC.
-He is also continuing to lead his research group at the Paterson Institute, which studies how cells respond to sudden adverse changes in their surroundings, known as 'environmental stress'.
+On 1 February 2011, Nic stepped down from his position as Director of the Paterson Institute in order to become Chief Scientist of Cancer Research UK, which he undertook on a part-time basis alongside his role as Director of the MCRC until 2016 when he stepped down from these roles.
+Towards the end of 2016 he also wound down his research group at the Paterson Institute, where he had led studies on how cells respond to sudden adverse changes in their surroundings, known as 'environmental stress'.
+He continues to work closely with the University advising on major strategic initiatives and research awards.

 Professor Richard Marais took up the position of Institute Director on 1 February 2012.
 Richard is a world-leading expert on the underlying causes of melanoma and much of his work has focused on how the protein BRAF triggers cancer, which is faulty in more than half of all melanomas.
 Damage to the protein locks it in an active form that drives cell growth that ultimately leads to cancer.
 This work has already led to the discovery of potential new drugs to treat skin cancer that are now showing promise in clinical trials.